neverfap-deluxe/nfd-api/content/guide/INTRO-introduction-to-the-neverfap-deluxe-guide.md

 And I want to show you how.

-To do this, we need to look not only at porn recovery, but just obtaining general goals within itself.
+To do this, we need to look not only at porn recovery, but also how us humans obtain goals in general.

 We have one rule here at NeverFap: